Mercerenies/latitude/docs/spec/ii_standard_library/mixin.md

 field which delegates to `toString` on the mixin object, as well as a `mixin` slot whose value is simply the mixin object.

+The object which was injected into the inheritance hierarchy is returned.

 ### `Mixin member? (obj)`.

 Returns true if `obj` has had `self` injected into its